LogoCentral User Management

 1Install SQLite CLI

-Run all of the following commands in Shell.
+Run all of the following commands in the shell.

 2Get the path to the Docker volume: